nadia-polikarpova/cse130-web/lectures/00-hello.md

 ## Your Resources

-- Discussion section: Fri 11am
+- Discussion section: Wed 7pm
-    - CENTR 119 and/or on Zoom, depending on the TA
+    - PCYNH and/or on Zoom
     - same Zoom link as lecture
 - Office hours
     - every day, check calendar